 - Big Creepy-Crawlies: Oversized Cockroaches are a common type of enemy.

-- Drop the Hammer: The player character's preferred method of solving her problems.
+- Drop the Hammer: The titular character's preferred method of solving her problems.

 - Improbable Weapon User: Malice's most powerful weapon is a giant tuning fork.

-- Tech Demo Game: Innitially, the Xbox version of the game was used by Microsoft to showcase the bump mapping capabilities of the as-yet-unreleased console.
+- Tech-Demo Game: Initially, the Xbox version of the game was used by Microsoft to showcase the bump mapping capabilities of the as-yet-unreleased console.
 By the time the game was actually released, bump mapping was rather commonplace in Xbox titles, leading to an overall "meh" reaction from critics and gamers alike.

 - Vapor Ware: The game was widely regarded as this before it finally made its way onto store shelves.